s-hari-haran/cognitiveoffload/README.md

 ---

-**🎯 Transform your scattered communications into organized, actionable insights with Cognitive Canvas!**
+**🎯 Transform your scattered communications into organized, actionable insights with Cognitive Offload!**